 A very important outreach program is our Citizen Science program that directly helps Biodiversity and Climate sciences.
 In the Fells, EwA studies biodiversity occurence, abundance, and phenology.
 It rigorously documents habitats (including the certification of vernal pool).

 The beginning of an inspiring partnership

-But we also wanted to lead events on a regular basis, in a few ‘dedicated’ locations that would become our exploration bases.
+We wanted to lead events on a regular basis, in a few ‘dedicated’ locations that would become our exploration bases.
 Doing so, we would provide ‘bonding’ experiences that get our local circle members familiar and knowledgeable about the ecology of specific interesting places.

 Then, of course, The Fells, with its beauty and the richness of its diverse habitats naturally came to our mind.
-And, as I am a member of the Friend of the Fells, it was also natural to reach out to the Friends and discuss a potential collaboration, as we thought that EwA’s circles would be a terrific addition and complement to the many wonderful programs that the Friends of the Fells already offer.
+And, as I am a member of the Friend of the Fells, it was also natural to reach out to the Friends and discuss a potential collaboration, as we thought that EwA’s circles and citizen science programs would be a terrific addition and complement to the many wonderful programs that the Friends of the Fells already offer.